Mikwuegbu/meals_app/README.md

 # meals_app
-This is a simple Meals App to learn Navigation in React Native
+This is a simple Meals App to learn Navigation in React Native using expo